xmonad/xmonad/TUTORIAL.md

 myManageHook = (className =?
 "Gimp" --> doFloat)
 ```

-Say we also want to float all dialogs.
-This is easy with the `isDialog`
+Say we also want to float all dialog windows.
+This is easy with the
-function from [XMonad.Hooks.ManageHelpers] (which you should import) and
+`isDialog` function from [XMonad.Hooks.ManageHelpers] (which you should
-a little modification to the `myManageHook` function:
+import) and a little modification to the `myManageHook` function:

 ``` haskell
 myManageHook :: ManageHook